Deval Patrick has withdrawn his candidacy.

-Patrick has issued no policy proposals regarding the Middle East, though as governor he pushed for closer relations between Massachusetts and Israel.
+Patrick promises renewed diplomacy in the Middle East, particularly with Iran.
+As governor, he pushed for closer relations between Massachusetts and Israel.

 - As governor, Patrick visited Israel twice on trade delegations, meeting with Prime Minister Benjamin Netanyahu, other Israeli leaders, and founders of Israeli tech firms.

 - He successfully implemented the first direct flights between Tel Aviv and Boston and signed a $1 billion law to support joint U.S.-Israel research exchanges.

 - He is the founding chairman of Our Generation Speaks, a program that brings together Israelis and Palestinians in joint entrepreneurship projects.

 Patrick promises to seek an end to North Korea’s nuclear program through diplomacy, and is open to partial sanctions relief if the country takes verifiable steps in that direction.

 - He told CFR that he would work with allies to denuclearize the Korean Peninsula, and he criticized Trump’s direct negotiations with North Korean leader Kim Jong-un as “publicity stunts.”